-I am a Ph.D. candidate in the Department of Political Science at the University of Wisconsin–Madison and currently a pre-doctoral fellow at the Center for International Security and Cooperation (CISAC) at Stanford University.
+I am a Ph.D.
+Candidate in the Department of Political Science at the University of Wisconsin–Madison and currently a Zuckerman Pre-doctoral Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University.

 I earned my M.A. in International Relations from Peking University (2016) and B.A. in International Politics from Tsinghua University (2013).
 Prior to coming to the University of Wisconsin, I was a visiting graduate student in the Department of Political Science at Yale University and at the University of Alberta.